The Power of Time

 Although many benefits come with TV, smartphones, tablets, and other devices, they are the primary thieves of meaningful conversations.
 Set limits on electronics and dedicate periods of time to remove this distraction from life.
 It might an hour in the evening, during a meal, or while in the car.
 Take note of the times when a potential conversation could take place and be intentional.

-Don’t make the mistake of ruining a meal with an overemphasis on diet or manners.
+Don’t make the mistake of ruining a meal with an overemphasis on diet (even if you have picky eaters) or manners.
 If you spend your time on those two things, you’ll often miss the special interactions that could take place.
 Plan more than the food.
 Come prepared with a joke, a story, or a question.
 Ask children for their high or low of the day.
 Feel free to take the conversation on a tangent or allow the dialogue to run in a way you hadn’t planned.